Set up and sound check

 Venues are very often required to install a noise limiter – local councils take neighbour’s complaints very seriously.

-As a rough guide, our PA works at around 95dB, which is normally fine, but do check with your venue.
+As a rough guide, our PA works at around 95dB, which is normally fine (for up to 8 hours), but do check with your venue.
 We will set our levels to be compliant when we sound check.
+Check out the Decibel Pro article for more info.

 If you have an issue with noise levels, then consider having a Silent Ceilidh – it’s weird but great fun!
 There is no PA, the band plays acoustically and your guests wear headphones.
 The sound quality is wonderful.
 Very strange for anyone watching!
 Suitable for both indoor and outdoor functions.
 Please call us if this is an option for you.